demmax/coinbase_client/README.md

 `CoinbaseClient` is responsible for connecting to websocket and receiving data.
 When data received, it  enqueues message to `AsyncMessageConverter`, which serializes message to `protobuf` in a separate thread, and sends it to `UdpPublisher`.

+Consumer part is a simple python script, it's simple and pretty straightforward.

 ### Known issues
 Sometimes `websocketpp` fails to connect to server with error
 ```